EECS150/fpga_labs_sp24/lab1/README.md

 **EECS 151 Vim Config**

-The commands `vi`, `vim`, and `nvim` are linked to a customized version of [NeoVim](https://neovim.io) for this class.
+The command `nvim` is linked to a customized version of [NeoVim](https://neovim.io) for this class.
 It includes language intelligence (syntax errors, possible linting mistakes) via the [Verible](https://github.com/chipsalliance/verible) language server, useful keyboard shortcuts, and a cool dark theme.
 When you first launch vim you'll probably see a plugin manager screen pop up like this, which you can press `q` to close after it's done installing plugins.
 You'll know its done when the theme gets applied.

 <p align="center">
 <img src="./figs/vim_package.png" width="700" />